 We are making plans to drop support for these ciphers so we can ensure adequate security for all our customers.

-Support for these ciphers will be dropped no later than June 15th for all sites hosted on our High-Performance Edge product.
+Support for these ciphers was dropped on July 9th 2021 for all sites hosted on our High-Performance Edge product.

 We have worked with customers using the High-Performance Edge to make sure that the impact to them is as small as possible.